Sex workers' rights: Global Network of Sex Work Projects

-World Health Organization (WHO)
+World Health Organization

 The World Health Organization has released a report focusing on the violence that sex workers face and their vulnerability to HIV/AIDS.
 It included currently used intervention strategies as well as policy recommendations from the WHO Sex Work Toolkit.
-Furthermore, another report addressing HIV prevention in middle to low-income countries was released with policy guidelines based on research conducted by the organization which recommended that sex work be decriminalized and called for the elimination of unjust application of non-criminal laws and regulations against sex workers.
+Furthermore, another report addressing HIV prevention in middle- to low-income countries was released with policy guidelines based on research conducted by the organization which recommended that sex work be decriminalized and called for the elimination of unjust application of non-criminal laws and regulations against sex workers.

 UNAIDS

 UNAIDS has written a report with policy suggestions in Asia and the Pacific that includes case studies to support ways to improve access to health services in Asia and the Pacific.
-It also addresses some of the factors that hinder sex workers from accessing health services.
-Furthermore, the UN released a development report titled Sex Work and the Law in Asia and the Pacific discussing the policies surrounding sex work in Asian and Pacific countries, the effects these laws have on sex workers, and policy recommendations.
-Some of the policy recommendations for governments included decriminalizing sex work and activities associated with it, providing sex workers with work-related protections, and supporting sex workers' access to health services.
+The UN released a development report titled Sex Work and the Law in Asia and the Pacific discussing the policies surrounding sex work in Asian and Pacific countries.
+Some of the report's policy recommendations for governments included decriminalizing sex work and activities associated with it, providing sex workers with work-related protections, and supporting sex workers' access to health services.

-They have also released a 2011-2015 strategy report titled Getting to Zero that aims for the vision of "Zero new HIV infections.
+They have also released a 2011–2015 strategy report titled Getting to Zero that aims for the vision of "Zero new HIV infections.
 Zero discrimination.
 Zero AIDS-related deaths".
 The report states that its goals include reducing HIV transmission by half, getting universal access to antiretroviral therapy for those living with HIV, and reducing the number of countries with punitive laws around HIV transmission, sex work, drug use, or homosexual activity by half all by 2015.